iagosilvestre/tello_ros/README.md

 # tello_ros
 Tello ROS-Gazebo Framework, using Jason BDI Agents to control the drone.

+## ROS Topics of Interest
+- /detectRed	std_msgs/Int16		- Amount of red pixels the drone camera is seeing
+- /detectBlue	std_msgs/Int16		- Amount of blue pixels the drone camera is seeing

 ## Installation

 ### 1. Set up your Linux environment